Fotospeed Platinum Baryta 300gsm and Photo Smooth Pearl 290gsm

-His professional training was at Bretton Hall where he studied music, art and literature.
-This foundation was invaluable to his creative development as a photographer.
-Although all the clichés about childhood box brownies are true in his case, it wasn’t until he chanced upon the work of John Blakemore that it dawned on him that photography might be something important.
-This meeting – combined with an exhibition of the work of Edward Weston in the local gallery in the same week – changed his life.
-These events were the first time he ever wanted to own someone else's photographic work.
-Prior to this time he had dabbled in the darkroom, but after he had seen their work he decided that he too must use photography to make his visual statements about the world.
+His professional training was at Bretton Hall where he studied music, art and literature before embarking on a career in education.
+Although all the clichés about childhood box brownies are true in his case (for him it was a Coronet box camera given to him by his father when he was 9) it wasn’t until he chanced on the work of John Blakemore that it dawned on him that photography might be something important.
+This meeting – combined with an exhibition of the work of Edward Weston in the local art gallery in the same week – changed his life.
+Prior to these events he had dabbled in the darkroom, but from the time he saw the work of these artists, he decided that he too must try and use photography to show his thoughts, feelings and emotions about life.

-Colin has regularly lectured for the Royal Photographic Society and at the National Media Museum Bradford.
-He has had "one man show" exhibitions in London, Harrogate, Bradford, Sheffield and Buxton.
-He is also a member of the highly prestigious London Salon of Photography and past Chairman of GAMMA Fotoforum.
+Colin is a regular lecturer on the photo club circuit.
+He has lectured for the RPS and for the National Museum of Photography.
+He has also had solo exhibitions in London, Harrogate, Bradford, Buxton and Barnsley as well as contributing to countless group exhibitions.
+Colin is a member of the prestigious London Salon of Photography and is past chairman of GAMMA.

 Throughout his career he has been told he should specialise, but his camera club background bred in him the urge to try many aspects of photography – “I really do not want to be categorised in a neat little box and type cast – I am having too much fun moving from people photography, to landscape, to flowers, to documentary, to travel photography and back again” he says.
 In recent years Travel Photography has become a vital part of his output because it enables him to combine many of the different disciplines of the photographer.
 He has visited, China, Vietnam, Myanmar, Namibia, India, Antarctica, the Lofoten Islands as well as Harris and Shetland.